-To evaluate the information content that is available in constraining the CO total column and the bottom 3-layer partial column, the maps of the DOFSs are also shown in Fig. 11(b)(c) and Fig. 12(b)(c).
-In the daytime, when TC is high, the DOFS values over land, especially over easter and northern China, are higher than 1.0, suggesting that the GIIRS spectra provide more than 1 piece of independent information to the retrieval.
+To evaluate the information content that is available in constraining the CO total column and the bottom three-layer partial column, the maps of the DOFSs are also shown in Fig. 11b, c and 12b, c.
+In the daytime, when TC is high, the DOFS values over land, especially over eastern and northern China, are higher than 1.0, suggesting that the GIIRS spectra provide more than one piece of independent information to the retrieval.
 In the nighttime, when the land region cools down quickly and the ocean surface is still warm, a larger TC over the ocean leads to a higher DOFS compared to the land region.
-A similar pattern can be observed in the DOFS for the bottom 3-layer, but with smaller DOFS values.
-Not surprisingly, the DOFS for the bottom 3-layer also shows a local pattern as the CO emissions (e.g., in northern China).
+A similar pattern can be observed in the DOFS for the bottom three layers, but with smaller DOFS values.
+Not surprisingly, the DOFS for the bottom three layers also shows a local pattern as the CO emissions (e.g., in northern China).
 This is because the DOFS from the retrieval is also affected by the CO concentration besides TC, as discussed in Bauduin et al. (2017).